 Images of Enjoyment and Spectacle (2015)

-To encourage a reevaluation of the techniques used to sell these exclusive and highly regulated areas, the buildings and landscape architecture have been removed from the marketing images.
+To deconstruct some of the techniques used to sell these exclusive and highly regulated zones, the buildings and landscape architecture have been removed from the images.
 The people and the blue sky that remain have then been placed in their original choreography on a computer generated colour gradient, selected from the colours of the original file.